Key Quote

 WOW — PALIMPSEST & DERRIDA'S DECONSTRUCTION

-Dharker's paper is a palimpsest — a surface that has been written on, erased, and rewritten multiple times, carrying traces of all previous inscriptions.
-Jacques Derrida's theory of deconstruction argues that all texts (and by extension, all systems of meaning) contain internal contradictions that undermine their apparent stability.
+Dharker's paper is a palimpsestpalimpsest — A surface reused or altered but still bearing visible traces of earlier writing — a surface that has been written on, erased, and rewritten multiple times, carrying traces of all previous inscriptions.
+Jacques Derrida's theory of deconstructiondeconstruction — A critical method that exposes the contradictions within texts and systems of meaning argues that all texts (and by extension, all systems of meaning) contain internal contradictions that undermine their apparent stability.
 Dharker deconstructs the power of paper: maps claim to represent territory but are merely lines on a page; receipts claim to represent value but are merely ink.
-By revealing the fragility of the medium (paper) through which power operates, Dharker exposes the fragility of power itself.
-The final move — 'turned into your skin' — connects to Derrida's concept of écriture (writing) as inscribed on the body: our identities are texts, written by culture, biology, and experience, and like all texts, they can be reinterpreted.
+By revealing the fragility of the mediummedium — paper through which power operates, Dharker exposes the fragility of power itself.
+The final move — 'turned into your skin' — connects to Derrida's concept of écritureécriture — Writing; in Derrida, the idea that all meaning is a form of inscription as inscribed on the body: our identities are texts, written by culture, biology, and experience, and like all texts, they can be reinterpreted.
 Dharker's vision is ultimately hopeful: if everything is tissue, then everything can be remade.

 Key Words